exploitspraise/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 3 changes file owner of hello to betty script 4 creates an empty file called hello script 5 adds execute permission to owner of the file betty
+script 3 changes file owner of hello to betty script 4 creates an empty file called hello script 5 adds execute permission to owner of the file betty script 6 adds multiple execution permission to user and group